Providing invaluable health and social care for the most vulnerable in Liverpool

 Representing a pioneering investment in community healthcare for the most vulnerable adults, this £7.6m, 60 bed en-suite hub, will provide state-of-the art accommodation and care for people living with dementia, as well as those with other long term residential and nursing care needs.

-Procured through the Scape National Construction Framework with Liverpool City Council, upon completion this project, and all three new hubs covering the north, south and centre of the city, will be leased to Shaw Healthcare to manage.
+Procured through the Scape National Construction Framework with Liverpool City Council, upon completion this project, and all three new hubs covering the north, south and centre of the city.

 The investment in the hubs is part of a Liverpool City Council’s commitment by the council to meet the rising demand for dementia care services, as well as increased need for quality respite facilities for carers by 2020.